Things to do in Vilnius in February

 14th of February: Valentines day in Lithuania

 Visit Vilnius in February during the Valentines dayValentine‘s day is a fairly new concept in Lithuania.
 It only started to be celebrated after Lithuania regained independence in 1990.
 That is why part of the older generation is still a bit skeptical about the day of love, emphasizing that it was imported from „The West“ and has no connection to Lithuanian culture.
-On the other hand, St Valentine’s traditions were quickly adopted among youth.
-On this occasion, children, usually spruce their faces with heart-shaped stickers, the couples go out for a romantic date and change small gifts such as flowers and sweets.
+On the other hand, St Valentine’s traditions were quickly adopted among young people.
+On this occasion, children, usually decorate their faces with heart-shaped stickers, the couples go out for a romantic date and change small gifts such as flowers and sweets.

 16th of February: Lithuanian Independence Day